grusu94/spring-cloud-loadbalancer-extensions/README.md

 ### Make sure service names and discovery configurations are consistent with the new setup.
 Enhance your microservice testing, maintenance & overall development productivity.

-**Onyx Load Balancer Extensions** is a set of load balancing rules that chooses which server to target.
+**Spring Cloud LoadBalancer Extensions** is a set of load balancing rules that chooses which server to target.
 It comes with handy features for easy integration, configuration and customization.

 ## Requirements 2.7.x: